musictopeople/tokio_postgres/README.md

 `diesel migration run`

-The table stucture as the getting started example.
+The table stucture is the exact same as the getting started example.

 Now go ahead and run the application and see the greeting.